google/tensorflow-recorder/README.md

 will load the specified image and store the image as a [base64 encoded](https://docs.python.org/3/library/base64.html) [tf.string](https://www.tensorflow.org/tutorials/load_data/unicode) in the key 'image' along with the height, width, and image channels  as integers using they keys 'image_height', 'image_width', and 'image_channels'.
-* A schema can contain only one imageUriType
+* A schema can contain only one imageUri column

 #### types.SplitKey